Interaction-aware hand motion retargeting spanning geometry, force, and self-supervision.

 Object-conditioned Retargeting#

 When the hand interacts with objects of different shapes, joint angles and contact distributions rearrange systematically.
 If we continue to hard-map human poses to a robot hand, contact points will misalign, grip forces will become unbalanced, and the resulting pose will look unnatural.
-Consequently, recent work conditions on object geometry: first align the object, then infer the hand pose to recover high-level interaction intent.
+So recent work uses object geometry as an input: align the object, then infer a hand pose that matches the intended interaction.

 • DexFlow (2025) 4: Builds a hierarchical optimization pipeline.
 It performs a global pose search to match human and robot hands, then locally optimizes contacts with an energy function so the robot hand naturally conforms to the object surface.
 It also extracts stable contacts via dual-threshold detection with temporal smoothing, and releases a cross-hand-topology dataset containing 292k grasp frames to support this pipeline.